adamwalker/adamwalker.github.io/_posts/2021-09-14-Building-FPGA-KVS.md

 ## Background

-A [key-value-store (KVS)](https://en.wikipedia.org/wiki/Key-value_database), aka hashtable, is a database used for storing and retrieving data associated with a key.
+A [key-value-store (KVS)](https://en.wikipedia.org/wiki/Key-value_database), often implemented using a hashtable, is a database used for storing and retrieving data associated with a key.
 They are frequently used to cache data.
 Sometimes they run on the same machine as the client application.
 Sometimes they are accessed over the network.
 Software examples include [Memcached](https://en.wikipedia.org/wiki/Memcached) and [Redis](https://en.wikipedia.org/wiki/Redis).

 If latency is important for your networked key-value-store, then it could run on an FPGA, or even an ASIC.
 Even with the [fastest NICs available](https://exablaze.com/exanic-x25) a round trip from the network to your CPU and back to the network takes ~700 nanoseconds.
 With FPGAs and 10G+ Ethernet we can cut out most of this latency and wire-to-wire response times <100ns are possible, but I don't know if this kind of latency reduction is actually useful in practice.
 A major downside of using an FPGA, however, is much reduced storage capacity compared to a software implementation, especially if you are sticking with on-chip SRAM, as I am doing.